nolauren/2018introdh/assignment1_textanalysis.md

 Select All of the Data Types including XML and three types of N-Grams.

-If the data has more than 25,000 documents, there are two options.
-You can make several requests to capture all the data or you need to select a subset.
-If you do not, you will get a random generated subset from JStor.
-Do *not* use a random subset.

 Make sure to download the data.
 It should include four folders:

 ![](https://github.com/nolauren/2018introdh/blob/master/img/Screen%20Shot%202018-09-25%20at%208.38.29%20AM.png)